False confession: Michael Crowe (1998)

 Michael Crowe confessed to the murder of his younger sister Stephanie Crowe in 1998.
 Michael, 14 at the time, was targeted by the police when he seemed "distant and preoccupied" after Stephanie's body was discovered, and the rest of the family grieved.
 After two days of intense questioning, Michael admitted to killing Stephanie.
 His confession was vague and lacked detail; he said he could not remember committing the crime but believed he must have done so based on what the police were telling him.
 The confession was videotaped by police and showed Michael making statements to the effect of, "I'm only saying this because it's what you want to hear".
 His admission has been cited as a classic example of a coerced false confession during police interrogation.

 Joshua Treadway, a friend of Michael's, was questioned and gave a detailed confession after many hours of interrogation.
-Aaron Houser, a mutual friend of the boys, was questioned and did not confess but presented a "hypothetical" and incriminating account of the crime under prompting by police interrogators using the Reid Technique.
+Aaron Houser, a mutual friend of the boys, was questioned and did not confess but presented a "hypothetical" and incriminating account of the crime under prompting by police interrogators using the Reid technique.
 All three boys subsequently recanted their statements, claiming coercion.
 Crowe's confession and Houser's statements to police were later thrown out as coerced by a judge; part of Treadway's confession was also ruled inadmissible.
-Later all charges were dropped against each of the three boys.
-Prosecutors later charged an unrelated party with the crime.
-His defense team argued that the three boys who were first charged had been responsible.

-The charges against the three boys were dismissed without prejudice (which would allow charges to be reinstated at a later date) after DNA testing linked a neighborhood transient, Richard Tuite, to Stephanie's blood.
-Embarrassed by the reversal, the Escondido police and the San Diego County District Attorney let the case languish without charges for two years.
-In 2001 the District Attorney and San Diego County Sheriff's Department asked that the case be taken over by the California Department of Justice.